 “It’s boring.
 There are only old people, and there is nothing to do”, a Dutch guy tells me on the road.
 So, to be safe, I only book one night in Placencia, Belize.
 And as soon as I get there, I immediately book an extra night.

-The travel books describe Hopkins as one of Belize’s most touristic destinations.
+The guidebooks describe Hopkins as one of Belize’s most touristic destinations.
 And that is true.
 But touristy Belize is an entirely different experience than touristic Mexico.
-No mass tourism, no Western chains, no cruise ships, and no rush.
+No mass tourism, no Western chain stores, no cruise ships, and no rush.
 Love it!

 At first, I think they are people.
 That some people somewhere in the distance make strange noises.
 But the sound lasts too long for a joke.
 It’s a continuous, deep, loud roar.
 It’s not people, I realize.
 I am surrounded by howler monkeys in the jungle of the Mayan city of Lamanai.
 So cool!
 Want to experience it too?
 I’ll explain what to expect and how to get there.